Is Mexico Safe? 9 Safety Tips for Solo Travel in Mexico

 Any time I’ve ever experienced anything moderately dangerous during my travels within Mexico, I’ve felt supported and looked after by locals, including:

-- The Uber driver who asked me to triple-check the address of my AirBnb in Mexico City because it was awfully close to Tepito (not a nice neighborhood), and he wasn’t willing to drop me there unless I was certain it was correct.
+- The Uber driver asked me to triple-check the address of my AirBnb in Mexico City because it was awfully close to Tepito, a neighborhood he considered unsafe, and he wasn’t willing to drop me there unless I was certain it was correct.

 - The hostel receptionist suggested I change to a different room that wasn’t facing the street because she thought it would be safer.